Highway systems by country: Azerbaijan

 Azerbaijan's highway network includes major international routes like the Baku-Alat-Ganja corridor (part of TRACECA) - (E60) and the North-South Transport Corridor.
 Other key highways are the M1 (E119), connecting the Russian border to Baku, and the M7 (E002) & (E99), which runs from Nakhchivan to the Turkish border.

+Bangladesh

+The Padma Bridge which carries National Highway 8.

+In Bangladesh, Highway refers to the national highways, regional highways, and city highways.
+There are 8 major national highways and some 300 auxiliary regional highways.
+All 8 major highways connected Dhaka the capital of Bangladesh with major cities including divisional capital cities.
+While regional highways connects major cities with nearby small and midsize cities and towns across the country.
+And city highways often refers to the highway which cross through major cities and connects national and regional highways with these cities and provide the cities main in and out routes.

 China, People's Republic of

 Highways in China, more often than not, refer to China National Highways.
 The fully controlled-access, multi-lane, divided routes are instead called expressways.
 As of 2017, there were 5,980,000 km of highways and 131,000 km of expressways in China; both total lengths are the longest in the world.

 In Mainland China, private companies reimbursed through tolls are the primary means of creating and financing the National Trunk Highway System (NTHS).

-Expressways are lumped with first-grade G-prefixed guódào (国道, or 'national highway') or A-prefixed first-grade expressways in major municipal cities.
-All roads in the NTHS and most A-prefixed roads are expressways.
+Expressways are lumped with first-grade G-prefixed guódào (国道, or 'national highway').